ourhiddenhistory/CIABASE/README.md

 **Issues**

 - SOURCE (full bibliography) may be hard to parse, contain numerous newlines
-- Some SOURCES don't have SOURCE_CODES
+- Some SOURCES don't have SOURCE_CODES.
+These for the most part have the source appended to the end of the entry, after a `.`.
+If no source code is available, we set the source to whatever is after the last `.` in the entry.

 **Fixes**